TISUnion/PrimeBackup/docs/maintain/corrupted_blobs.md

 !!! danger

-    **Do not directly delete blob or chunk files**
+    Do not directly delete blob or pack files

-    Directly deleting files under `pb_files/blobs/` or `pb_files/blobs/_chunks/` in the file system will cause the database records to become inconsistent with the file system
+    Directly deleting files under `pb_files/blobs/` or `pb_files/packs/` in the file system will cause the database records to become inconsistent with the file system
     PB has no knowledge of the deletion; subsequent restoration, export, and other operations will still attempt to read the non-existent files, leading to various hard-to-diagnose errors

 !!! danger

-    **Do not directly modify the SQLite database**
+    Do not directly modify the SQLite database

     The PrimeBackup database (`pb_files/prime_backup.db`) has a complex relational structure (multiple layers of associations including blob, chunk, chunk_group, binding, etc.)
     Manual modification can easily break referential integrity, putting the database into a corrupted state that is difficult to recover from

-### Method 1: Restore blob/chunk Files from an External Backup
+### Method 1: Restore blob or pack files from an External Backup

-Applicable scenario: You have an external backup of the `pb_files` directory (e.g., an OS-level file backup) that contains intact blob or chunk files
+Applicable scenario: You have an external backup of the `pb_files` directory (e.g., an OS-level file backup) that contains intact blob or pack files

 Steps:

 1. Identify the file paths to restore (obtain hashes from validate output):
    - Direct blob: `pb_files/blobs/{first 2 chars of hash}/{full hash}`
      e.g.: `pb_files/blobs/8b/8b36d71e250e25527f59b8fd9e0f2dce`
-   - Chunk file: `pb_files/blobs/_chunks/{first 2 chars of hash}/{full hash}`
+   - Pack file: `pb_files/packs/{first 2 chars of pack file name}/{pack file name}`
-     e.g.: `pb_files/blobs/_chunks/3a/3a7f29c4b5e1d8a0f6c2e9b7d4a1f8c5`
+     e.g.: `pb_files/packs/96/962ca655f458e15037faf8e628c092c975ab2e897dfca8e9cf0b94d512e5eebc`

 2. Copy the corresponding file from the external backup to its original path, overwriting the corrupted file (or placing it there if the file is missing)